kign/c4wa/etc/doc/language.md

 ## `printf`

-The best example of this approach is function `printf` as it is used in the test suite.
+The best example of this approach is function `printf` from the test suite.

 For the purposes of `c4wa`, it is defined as follows: